MikeyJohnsonHydrology/MikeyJohnsonHydrology.github.io/_pages/about.md

 I am Hydrologist and Engineer in Training living in Nevada Reno.
 My areas of interest are surface water hydrology, snow hydrology, streamflow generation, and ecosystems water use.
 I am specifically interested in engineering application of hydrologic processes to improve water availbility for natural and human systems.

-I ultimetly believe that proper planning and engineerign desing is a key step to insure water security in water depneded ecosystems.
+I ultimetly believe that proper planning and engineerign desing is a key step to insure water security.